Resignation Letter Due to Travelling Abroad (14 Samples)

 Proofread

-Proofreading is absolutely essential.
-First, you’ll want to create a sample resignation letter and then re-read it before submitting the final draft.
+Proofreading is essential.
+First, you’ll want to create a sample letter and then re-read it before submitting the final draft.
 In the first stage of editing, make sure to focus on both the flow and the clarity.
 It should have simple transitions with brief, clear language.
 Once you’re satisfied with the content overall, double-check again for any spelling and grammatical errors or punctuation mistakes.
-Finally, it can be a good idea to print out the letter and read it out loud to make absolutely sure you made no mistakes.
+Finally, it can be a good idea to print out the letter and read it out loud to make sure you make no mistakes.

 Submit a copy to both the manager and HR

-Make sure to submit a copy of your resignation letter to both the direct supervisor and HR department.
-Having this letter in writing is not only appropriate professionally, but it can also help protect you from retaliation.
-For example, if you only give your notice verbally, an employer could fire you even earlier deliberately.
-In addition, your new employer may mistake your resignation with termination only because of the absence of a resignation letter.
+If you only give your notice verbally, an employer could fire you even earlier deliberately.
+In addition, your new employer may mistake your resignation for termination only because of the absence of this letter.
 Therefore, write the letter and submit an extra copy to your company’s HR department as well.

 Key Takeaways